silicon-sat/silicon-sat.github.io/wiki/gs.md

 - [TinyGS GitHub Page](https://github.com/G4lile0/tinyGS)
 - [Sooraj Shenoy VU3ZAG](https://soorajshenoys.blogspot.com/2023/01/lora-433mhz-tinygs-satellite-ground.html): Great blog on how to setup using a ESP32 dev board and a LoRa module.
 Used this site to setup our first tinyGS.
 - [RUVDS Russian Space Server](https://sputnik.rucloud.host): Lot of good data on tiny SAT servers.
 NOTE: It's in Russian language so use Chrome to open it so it translates automatically.
+- [TinyGS Antenna Map](https://github.com/mahtin/tinyGS-antenna-map.git): An open-source project to predict your antenna radiation pattern based on the data received from the tinyGS station.

 **Buying List**
 - From telegram